mdschneider/JIF/README.md

 ## People

+- Michael Schneider (LLNL)
 - Will Dawson (LLNL)
-- Michael Schneider (LLNL)
 - Joshua Meyers (LLNL)

-## Analysis pipeline steps
+## Analysis

-1. Shell - source extraction
-2. Roast - Interim sampling of source model parameters
-3. Grind - Hierarchical inference of source distributions via importance sampling
+This package embeds [GalSim](https://github.com/GalSim-developers/GalSim) image models of galaxies and stars into a Markov Chain Monte Carlo (MCMC) framework for probabilistic forward modeling of images.
+The primary module is `jiffy/roaster.py`, which defines the image model likelihood.
+Most parameters to `roaster` can be specified in configuration files as in `config/jiffy.yaml`.

 ## Installation